 - Multiply the length by the height to determine the square metres of materials you need.

-If your retaining wall is going to be substantially less than a metre in height and is located well away from the house, your materials will be a big part of the cost of the project.
+If your retaining wall is going to be substantially less than a metre in height and is located well away from the house or property line, your materials will be a big part of the cost of the project.
 A relatively simple retaining wall can be a viable DIY project, too, so you may want to read How to Build a Retaining Wall

 here on hipages.com.au for an overview of the process.
 Does it sound like a project you want to tackle?
 If so, now is the time to choose your materials.